 Waiting Period for People who Filed Bankruptcy/Foreclosures

-- Chapter 13 bankruptcy: At least 2 years of the waiting period
+- Chapter 13 bankruptcy: 0 to 4 years waiting period depending on new loan type

-- Chapter 7 bankruptcy: 2 to 4 years of the waiting period
+- Chapter 7 bankruptcy: 2 to 4 years waiting period depending on new loan type

-- Foreclosure: 2 to 4 years of waiting period (Depending on circumstances)
+- Foreclosure: 2 to 8 years waiting period depending on new loan type

 Conventional Mortgage Refinancing

-For mortgage refinancing, it does not matter how often you can refinance your home.
-What matters is the borrower’s ability to pay.
-The borrower’s ability to repay and receiving a benefit from the refinance is more important.
-With different loan programs, your best option is to talk with your professional Real Mortgage Consultant.
-Hard-hitting Winner’s Mortgage will help to discover your best choices for your situation.
+The borrower’s ability to receive a refinance benefit, then to repay is most important in refinancing, not how often you can refinance your home.
+With different loan programs available, you will know your best option when you talk with your professional Real Mortgage Consultant.
+Winner’s Mortgage helps you discover your best choices for your situation.

 A general DTI (debt to income ratio) guideline is 43% loan payments compared to gross income.
-While a refinance with bad credit is possible, check with your leading Real Mortgage Consultant.
+A refinance with bad credit might even be possible, check with your leading Real Mortgage Consultant to know.
 Get the facts and get the job done!

-A streamlined refinance of a government loan program has fewer requirements than a typical refinance.
+A streamlined refinance of a government loan program comes with fewer documentation requirements than a typical refinance.
 Examples of these are FHA.
 VA, and USDA.
-With streamlined refinancing, income and credit score qualifications are not considered.
-The government has access to the borrower’s records.
-Resubmitting them for evaluation is pointless.
+A streamline refinance requires that mortgage payments are current.

 FHA Refinance Loan